-- Disruptions in the commercialization of Fanapt® in the U.S. caused by the transfer of Fanapt® from Novartis to us; - the effectiveness of our sales and marketing efforts in support of Fanapt®; - the ability of patients to be able to afford Fanapt® or obtain health care coverage that covers Fanapt®; - acceptance of, and ongoing satisfaction, with Fanapt® by the medical community, patients receiving therapy and third party payors; - a satisfactory efficacy and safety profile as demonstrated in a broad patient population; - the size of the market for Fanapt®; - the ability of our manufacturing partners to successfully expand and sustain capacity to meet demand; - · cost and availability of raw materials; - safety concerns in the marketplace for schizophrenia therapies; - regulatory developments relating to the manufacture or continued use of Fanapt[®]; - decisions as to the timing of product launches, pricing and discounts; - the competitive landscape for approved and developing therapies that will compete with Fanapt[®]; - our or our partners' ability to obtain regulatory approval for Fanapt® in additional countries; and - the unfavorable outcome or other negative effects of any potential litigation relating to Fanapt®.
+- the unfavorable outcome or other negative effects of any pending litigation relating to Fanapt®; - the effectiveness of our sales and marketing efforts in support of Fanapt®; - the ability of patients to be able to afford Fanapt® or obtain health care coverage that covers Fanapt®; - · acceptance of, and ongoing satisfaction, with Fanapt® by the medical community, patients receiving therapy and third party payors; - a satisfactory efficacy and safety profile as demonstrated in a broad patient population; - the size of the market for Fanapt®; - · the ability of our manufacturing partners to successfully expand and sustain capacity to meet demand; - cost and availability of raw materials; - safety concerns in the marketplace for schizophrenia therapies; - regulatory developments relating to the manufacture or continued use of Fanapt®; - decisions as to the timing of product launches, pricing and discounts; - the competitive landscape for approved and developing therapies that will compete with Fanapt®; and - our or our partners' ability to obtain regulatory approval for Fanapt® in additional countries.

 For reasons outside of our control, including those mentioned above, sales of Fanapt® may not meet our or financial or industry analysts' expectations.
-Any significant negative developments relating to Fanapt®, such as safety or efficacy issues, the introduction or greater acceptance of competing products or adverse regulatory or legislative developments, will have an adverse effect on our financial condition and results of operations.
+Any significant negative developments relating to Fanapt®, such as the loss of patent protection, safety or efficacy issues, the introduction or greater acceptance of competing products or adverse regulatory or legislative developments, will have an adverse effect on our financial condition and results of operations.